 SoFi and Chime both offer checking and savings options with no monthly fees, but they lack variety compared to other major institutions, like Chase or Wells Fargo, which have multiple bank account offerings.

-SoFi accepts joint ownership of its SoFi Checking and Savings account, whereas Chime doesn’t on either of its account offerings.
+SoFi accepts or joint ownership of its SoFi Checking and Savings account, and you can’t open joint accounts with Chime.

 SoFi offers: